A North Carolina Republican who mocked women for abortions runs ad with his wife's own story

 The campaign ad on television and on digital platforms shows Robinson and his wife Yolanda Hill holding hands.
 They discussed her abortion publicly in a 2022 video, but the potential audience now is much greater.

 “Thirty years ago, my wife and I made a very difficult decision.
-We had an abortion," Robinson says in the ad.
-"It was like this silent pain between us that we never spoke of."
+We had an abortion," Robinson says in the ad, adding that it was like a "silent pain between us that we never spoke of."

 Hill added: “It's something that stays with me forever.”